PART 3 - EXECUTION

 B. Air Circulation: Do not lay plastic sheeting directly on the waterproofing coating as air contact is required for proper curing.
 If poor air circulation exists in treated areas, it may be necessary to provide fans or blown air to aid in curing of waterproofing treatment.

 C. Holding Structures: For water holding structures such as swimming pools, reservoirs, water treatment tanks and wet wells, cure Xypex treatment for three days and then allow treatment to set for 12 days before filling.
 For structures holding hot or corrosive liquids, cure waterproofing treatment for three days and allow to set for 18 days before filling.

 D. Protection: During the curing period, protect treated surfaces from damage by wind, sun, rain, puddling of water and temperatures below 36°F (2°C).
 If plastic sheeting is used for protection, it must be raised off of the waterproofing coating to allow sufficient air circulation.

-3.05 INTERFACE WITH OTHER MATERIALS A. Backfilling: Do not backfill for 36 hours after application.
+A. Backfilling: Do not backfill for 36 hours after application.
 If backfill takes place within seven days after application, then backfill material shall be moist so as not to draw moisture from waterproof coating.